 Thinking about today, learning from yesterday, in the hope for tomorrow.

 The Ancients asked ‘What are the first principles of truth, freedom and nature?’

 But the Ancients believed in slavery (politics), in the Earth at the centre of the universe (science), and in the principle of absolute unchanging universal truth (philosophy).
 The modern age thinks differently.
 Today, modern reason abhors slavery, yet is the world free?
 Modern science uncovers the laws of nature, yet why do we do such harm to the natural environment?
 Modern thought no longer believes in absolute unchanging truth, yet can humanity really have no shared principles or values?

-Today we must again ask, ‘What are the first principles of truth, freedom and nature in the modern world?‘ Our BA and MA Liberal Arts can do this by engaging with ancient and modern voices from across different academic subjects, opening students up to examining critically the most important and influential research and ideas in the Western tradition and beyond.
+Today we must again ask, ‘What are the first principles of truth, freedom and nature in the modern world?‘ Our BA Liberal Arts can do this by engaging with ancient and modern voices from across different academic subjects, opening students up to examining critically the most important and influential research and ideas in the Western tradition and beyond.

 Liberal Arts remains very popular as an undergraduate degree in the USA, and it is now finding its way back into UK universities.
 It used to be an education available only to an elite within society, but this is no longer the case.
 At Winchester Liberal Arts can be enjoyed by everyone.

 We endeavour to establish studious work practices in our students, finding for themselves a discipline and a freedom in reading primary texts that they will benefit from long after university.
 We take seriously the idea that the best graduates, and those most valued by employers, are those who have developed for themselves a set of principles that will guide their conduct and most especially the decisions that will affect the lives of others.
 ‘The more one learns, the more one comes to hate the waste of time’ (Dante Purgatory, III.78), and the more one comes to treasure the wealth of a developed inner and outer life.

 Liberal Arts Degree